 While coffee and the Paleo diet make a solid couple, one popular coffee companion is a bit of a third wheel.
 Dairy products aren’t included in the Paleo diet, because it’s believed these foods weren’t available to our early ancestors.
-But even if you take milk with your coffee or enjoy a creamy texture, you still have options when you brew coffee at home.
+But even if you take milk with your morning coffee or enjoy a creamy texture, you still have options when you brew coffee at home.
 “Almond milk would be the healthiest dairy alternative, because it is fortified with calcium and Vitamin D – two really important nutrients most people don’t get enough of,” suggests West.
-“Other alternatives include almond milk creamer, coconut milk, coconut creamer, which are not usually fortified and not as nutritionally rich.”
+“Other alternatives include almond milk creamer, coconut milk, and coconut creamer, which are not usually fortified and not as nutritionally rich.”
 If you like sweeteners or sugar in your coffee, go for honey, coconut sugar, maple syrup, or stevia.
 A sprinkle of cinnamon in your coffee tastes great, too!

-If you’d also like to say goodbye to caffeine, decaf coffee is a great alternative.
-The reputation of decaf coffee is far from sterling amongst many coffee drinkers.
-But while the coffee industry was getting “death before decaf” tattoos, it was also trying to push coffee to a level where, like in wine, people were drinking it for the taste and not just for the chemical effects.
+If you’d also like to say goodbye to caffeine, decaffeinated coffee is a great alternative.
+The reputation of decaf coffee is far from sterling amongst many morning coffee drinkers.
+But while the coffee industry was getting “death before decaf” tattoos, it was also trying to push coffee to a level where, like in wine, people were drinking coffee for the taste and not just for the chemical effects.
 And who does that describe better than decaf drinkers?
 With this in mind, many modern specialty roasters have started putting effort into creating delicious decaf blends and single origins.
 There are reasons decaf coffee beans aren't always great: it's expensive to decaffeinate coffee, so roasters in the past have bought cheap coffee beans to put in those blends.
 And because decaf is ordered less than coffees with caffeine, it's harder for even motivated baristas to keep it tasting great.
 But with the right sourcing of beans, roasting, and decaffeination, more and more delicious decafs are appearing every day, so you can find tasty coffee without caffeine.
 Read more about the potential benefits of decaf coffee.

 And, in the spirit of great pairings, we’ve matched our favorite Caveman bars with perfectly harmonious coffees, for the ultimate morning mashup.